PranavMishra28/PranavMishra28/README.md

 <div align="center">
 <a href="https://github.com/PranavMishra28"><img src="https://github-readme-activity-graph.vercel.app/graph?username=PranavMishra28&theme=tokyo-night&hide_border=true&area=true&custom_title=contributions%2C%20last%2030%20days" width="97%"></a>

-<sub>most of my work lives in private org repos. the graph above is what leaks through.</sub>
+<sub>most of my work lives in private org repos. the graph is what leaks through; the five PRs above are the part that doesn't have to.</sub>
 </div>

 ---